Reporting Fraud

 Contact the Social Security Administration

-If someone is using your Social Security Number for employment purposes, the Administration may choose to issue you a new number.
+If someone is using your Social Security number for employment purposes, the Administration may choose to issue you a new number.

-Contact the three major credit bureaus
+Contact the four major credit bureaus

-Request that "inquiries" be removed from your report from the companies that opened fraudulent accounts.
-Request that "fraud alerts" be placed on your accounts and ask that creditors call you before opening new accounts or make changes to existing accounts.
+Request that inquiries be removed from your report from the companies that opened fraudulent accounts.
+Request that fraud alerts be placed on your accounts and ask that creditors call you before opening new accounts or make changes to existing accounts.